 - Final Game September 26, 1953

 - Born September 10, 1927 in Newark, DE USA

 - Died June 12, 2005 in Newark, DE USA

 Brandy Davis was briefly a major league ballplayer, but he achieved more fame after that.
 First, he was often the subject of jokes told by Joe Garagiola on the Johnny Carson TV show and elsewhere, and second, he spent over 50 years in professional baseball, mostly as a scout.
 He was prominently featured in the early 1980s book Dollar Sign on the Muscle, about scouting, written by Kevin Kerrane.

 Brandy went to Duke University where he played baseball as well as participating in track and field.
-Dick Groat, who went to Duke a bit later than Davis, was also signed by the Pittsburgh Pirates and broke in with the Pirates the same year (1952) as Davis did.
+Dick Groat, who went to Duke a bit later than Davis, was also signed by the Pittsburgh Pirates and broke in with the Pirates the same year as Davis did (1952).

 He played only two seasons in the majors, in 1952 and 1953, both with the Pirates.
 The Pirates lost over 100 games both years.
 Garagiola was on the 1952 team and was on the 1953 team part of the season.

-Brandy, an outfielder, hit only .179 in 1952 in 95 at-bats, but was given another shot in 1953, perhaps because he had stolen some bases and drawn some walks in 1952.
+Brandy, an outfielder, hit only .179 in 95 at-bats in 1952, but was given another shot in 1953, perhaps because he had stolen some bases and drawn some walks in 1952.